 Oiling the Grate Instead of your Meat

 It’s common for people to spray the grate with cooking spray to help prevent sticking, but you risk causing flare-ups and potential burns.
 Sprays can contain propellants that promote flare-ups, putting you at risk for burns.
 Also, the high heat in preheating causes the oil to reach its smoke point too early.
 Instead, oil your meat before you put it on the grill.
 If you must slick up the grill grates, wipe them with a folded paper towel that’s been dipped in oil or use an oil mister with your own oil.
-Next, find out the answers to your 11 biggest questions about grilling.
 Plus: These tune-up tips will keep your gas grill shipshape this summer.